 The further you move from “hat “neutral “one,” the more likely you are to get injured!

 Coaching a neutral spine is incredibly easy.
 All you need is 4′ a 4′ piece of PVC pipe that you can carry around during training sessions.
-While many have seen this tool used on core training exercises such as front planks, side planks, and bird dogs, its use is unparalleled.
+While many have seen this tool used on core training exercises such as front planks, side planks, and bird dogs.
+Its use is unparalleled.

 Instead of coaching and cuing neutral spine on core exercises, start using it on virtually all of your big bang lower body exercises.
 Most clients will be shocked at how quickly they deviate from neutral they’re asked to squat, deadlift, or lunge with a neutral spine.